Pearl Jam to drop new track ‘Get it Back’ later this week

 ‘Get it Back’ marks the first new track from Pearl Jam since the release of their latest album Gigaton earlier this year.

-Unsurprisingly, the band’s plans to tour the album throughout 2020 were thrawted by coronavirus restrictions.
+Unsurprisingly, the band’s plans to tour the album throughout 2020 were thwarted by coronavirus restrictions.

 Speaking about the album back in January, guitarist Mike McCready called the process of its creation “emotionally dark and confusing.”